 Daily Presidential Tracking Poll

-The Rasmussen Reports daily Presidential Tracking Poll for Tuesday shows that 47% of Likely U.S. Voters approve of President Obama's job performance.
-Fifty-two percent (52%) now disapprove.
+The Rasmussen Reports daily Presidential Tracking Poll for Wednesday shows that 44% of Likely U.S. Voters approve of President Obama's job performance.
+Fifty-five percent (55%) disapprove (see trends).

-Today’s figures include 26% who Strongly Approve of the way Obama is performing as president and 40% who Strongly Disapprove.
-This gives him a Presidential Approval Index rating of -14 (see trends).
+The latest figures include 23% who Strongly Approve of the way Obama is performing as president and 45% who Strongly Disapprove.
+This gives him a Presidential Approval Index rating of -22.

 Results are updated daily at 9:30 a.m.
 Eastern (sign up for free daily e-mail update).